HippolyteSugranes/music_inversion/README.md

 The output is then flatten, and go throught a full connected neural network to perform classification.

 # Notebook:
-collect.ipynb: Download of the youtube music, and conversion to jpg file gcp_preprocessing.ipynb: Download of the .wav file from a GCP bucket, and conversion of the wav to npy, matrix object vizualization.ipynb: Generic vizualisation of an audio file, with STFT example instruments_classifier.ipynb: final preprocessing, model training, model saving/loading and results evaluation of the generic model on an instrument classifier composer_classifier.ipynb: final preprocessing, model training, model saving/loading and results evaluation of the generic model on an instrument classifier
+collect.ipynb: Download of the youtube music, and conversion to jpg file.
+(Can be use as is)

+gcp_preprocessing.ipynb: Download of the .wav file from a GCP bucket, and conversion of the wav to npy, matrix object (used on gcp, data shall be downloaded before, and put in a buckets.
+After that, folders names shall be change to run the script)

+vizualization.ipynb: Generic vizualisation of an audio file, with STFT example (Can be use as is, two example files are in the folder example_files)

+instruments_classifier.ipynb: final preprocessing, model training, model saving/loading and results evaluation of the generic model on an instrument classifier (data must be downloaded before, and change folders name to run the script)

+composers_classifier.ipynb: final preprocessing, model training, model saving/loading and results evaluation of the generic model on an instrument classifier (data must be downloaded before, and change folders name to run the script)